qasar/qasar.github.io/books.md

 <p>Stephen King</p>

 <p>This book is both well written as a memoir and as an informal instruction manual.
-In someways it's the writers version of Ray Dalios book Principles.
+In someways, it's the writer's version of Ray Dalio's book Principles.
 The path to excellence is strikingly similar to other people who have attained the highest level of success: dogged hard work, discipline, persistence, a desire to master the skill, and luck. </p>

 </div>
 <hr>